22 Best Places To Visit Outside London For Day Trips

 6. Cambridge, Cambridgeshire

-Cambridge makes for a great day trip when you’re in London in summer, as it’s the best season to visit this historic university city.
+Cambridge makes for a great day trip from London in the summer, as it’s the best season to visit this historic university city.

 Going for a boat ride in the sun and admiring the beautiful architecture is one of the best things to do in Cambridge.